-The reviews are undertaken by independent Boundary Commissions and are currently required every five years.
+The reviews are undertaken by independent Boundary Commissions.
 There are four Commissions, one each for the four nations of the United Kingdom.
 The Commissions are independent of Government but must follow the Rules of Redistribution set out in legislation and decided by Parliament.

 The House of Commons (Redistribution of Seats) Act 1944 established permanent Commissions, the Rules of Redistribution, and the requirement to undertake regular reviews.
 The legislation resulted from the recommendations of the Speakers Conference of 1944.